FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 ```

 There are a few interesting things related to this test.
-The event handler is [mock](https://facebook.github.io/jest/docs/en/mock-functions.html) function defined with Jest:
+The event handler is a [mock](https://facebook.github.io/jest/docs/en/mock-functions.html) function defined with Jest:

 ```js
 const mockHandler = jest.fn()